salesforcecli/cli/README.md

 # Feedback

-To provide feedback, use the issues tab in this repository.
+To provide feedback, use create a new issue [here](https://github.com/forcedotcom/cli/issues).

 # Usage